 Article 20 looks at the provision of information to employers and the self-employed from outside undertakings.
 This article covers aspects such as permit to work systems for contractors, contractor inductions, fire safety instructions and comprehensible and relevant information regarding risks to visitors etc.

 Article 22 stresses the importance of co-operation and co-ordination.
 Where there are two or more persons who share responsibilities and duties, they must work together to enable them to comply with the requirements.
-It covers the processes between, for example landlords, managing agents, tenants, and others, where responsibilities could differ, for different parts of a premises or aspects of a work activity.
+It covers the processes between, for example landlords, managing agents, tenants, residents, and other duty holders such as Accountable Persons, where responsibilities could differ, for different parts of a premises or aspects of a work activity.

 Article 23 covers the general duties of employees at work, for example reporting of hazards/problems to their employer and taking responsibility for the care and safety of themselves and of other relevant persons who may be affected by their actions.

 Article 24 concerns the Secretary of State’s power to make additional regulations relating to fire safety precautions when required.
 A recent example would be the introduction of the Fire Safety (England) Regulations 2022 which came into force in January 2023 and relate to properties that contain two or more residential units.